 We are committed to an education infused with attentiveness, awareness, and presence.
 This commitment is evident by the growing number of faculty, staff, and students who are attuned to this pursuit and deepening their values, commitments, and passions through mindful inquiry.

 As an institution we acknowledge the roots of mindfulness and meditation mindfulness in the West has been used in secular and medical contexts to reduce stress and pain, such as in MBSR (mindfulness-based stress reduction).
 The origins of MBSR and mindfulness however, derive from Hinduism and Buddhism, with a long history originating in India and the East (the Pali term is sati).
 These age-old traditions and practices have been found to train and strengthen the mind.
 We acknowledge the lifetimes of cultivation and teaching that went into forming what we know today as mindfulness and meditation.

-Beginning September 22nd join Spiritual and Religious Life Dean Mark R. Orten for 20 minutes of quiet contemplation with reading and music for our times.
+Join Spiritual and Religious Life Dean Mark R. Orten for 20 minutes of quiet contemplation with reading and music for our times.

 Health and Wellness Education Office

 RIO stands for Recognition, Insight and Openness.
 Each week the workshops focus on a different set of skills designed to help you handle uncomfortable feelings.
 Workshop participants will practice these skills together and reflect on them through a combination of discussion and journal writing.
 RIO workshops last for three sessions and students gain the most benefit when they participate in all three sessions, but you are welcome to come to as many or as few as you like.
 RIO workshops are designed to help you:

 Learn mindfulness skills to identify why you’re feeling the emotions you are and accept them.